kronor-io/pg_incremental/README.md

 $function$;

--- Export events daily to a CSV file, starting from 2024-11-01 select incremental.create_time_interval_pipeline('event-export', time_interval := '1 day',
-  batched := false,
+-- Export events daily to a CSV file, starting from 2024-11-01 -- The command is executed separately for each interval select incremental.create_time_interval_pipeline('event-export', time_interval := '1 day', batched := false,